 When you join a Clubhouse room, you can:

 Clubhouse is an invite-only app currently available to iOS users.
-The more interaction you have with the app, the more invites you gain and can bring more members into the fold.
+The more interaction you have with the app, the more invites you to gain, and can bring more members into the fold.
 The FOMO is real.

 If you own a business and have some sort of presence on Facebook, Instagram, Pinterest, LinkedIn, etc., you must know how hard it is to push your message out or gain awareness organically on these social media platforms.